PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 Q5 → Contextual
 ```

-The measure therefore captures the practical relationship between representation capability and query complexity.

----

 ### Explainability

-Explainability concerns how transparently a system can show why a particular answer was obtained.
+Explainability concerns how transparently a system can show why an answer was obtained.

-Depending on the representation, an explanation may take the form of:
+Depending on the representation, this may involve:

-- an explicit rule trace
+- explicit rule traces
-- a patient list obtained from an SQL query
+- SQL query results
-- a slot-based traversal
+- slot-based traversal
-- inferred semantic triples
+- inferred triples
-- a graph path connecting entities and relations

----
+- graph-based reasoning paths

 ### Scalability

 Scalability concerns the ability to extend a representation toward larger datasets and increasingly complex reasoning tasks.

-The paper discusses scalability as an important consideration, while the main published comparative results focus on **query coverage, reasoning depth, and explainability**.
+The main published comparative results emphasize **query coverage, reasoning depth, and explainability**, while scalability is discussed as an important broader consideration.

 ---

 ## Reasoning Depth

-Reasoning depth measures the number of inferential steps required to derive an answer from available facts.
+Reasoning depth measures the inferential complexity involved in deriving an answer.

-For symbolic systems, reasoning depth can correspond to the minimal chain of rules required for a derivation.
+For symbolic systems, it can correspond to the minimum chain of rules required for a derivation.

-For graph-based reasoning, the paper defines reasoning depth using the minimum valid inference-path length:
+For graph-based reasoning, the paper defines reasoning depth as the minimum path length among valid reasoning paths supporting a query:

 <p align="center">
   <strong><code>RD(q) = min<sub>p ∈ P(q)</sub> |p|</code></strong>